 Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of radiologists in the UK.

 Income data from NHS Health Careers.
 Figures are intended as a guide only.

 Part-time work is also an option, and you'll find opportunities to train on a less than full-time basis.

 What to expect

 - You'll spend a large part of your time writing and reporting on imaging procedures, including follow up with a range of healthcare professionals.
 The amount of contact you have with patients varies depending on the role you specialise in.
 If you work in ultrasound, musculoskeletal or breast imaging, for example, you're likely to work with patients more regularly.
 This also applies to interventional radiography.

 - On-call work is regarded as a key part of training in radiology and may increase at consultant level, depending on the type and size of the employing hospital.

 - Jobs are available at NHS and private hospitals throughout the UK.

 - The work can be challenging, especially with the increase in the number of interventions and evolving imaging techniques.
 However, being able to diagnose and treat illnesses is incredibly rewarding.

 To become a clinical radiologist, you'll need to first complete a degree in medicine recognised by the GMC, which usually takes five to six years.
 If you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
 For a list of medical schools, see the Medical Schools Council.

-You'll then need to complete a two-year FT programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments that may include radiology.
+You'll then need to complete a two-year Foundation Training programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments that may include radiology.
 After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
-On successful completion, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
+On successful completion of the programme, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
 For full details, see the UK Foundation Programme.